-We derive the majority of our revenues from sales of licenses of our software applications.
+We derive the majority of our total revenues from sales of licenses of our software applications.
 We do not customize our software for a specific end user customer.
-We sell our software applications to end user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, distributors, systems integrators, corporate resellers and original equipment manufacturers.
-Our corporate resellers bundle or sell our software applications together with their own products, and our value-added resellers sell our software applications independently.
-Our software revenue was 56% of our total revenues for fiscal 2007, 57% for fiscal 2006 and 60% for fiscal 2005.
-Software revenue generated through direct distribution channels was approximately 31% of total software revenue in fiscal 2007, 32% in fiscal 2006 and 38% in fiscal 2005.
-Software revenue generated through indirect distribution channels was approximately 69% of total software revenue in fiscal 2007, 68% in fiscal 2006 and 62% in fiscal 2005.
-We have no current plans to focus future growth on one distribution channel versus another.
-The failure of our indirect distribution channels to effect on our revenues and results of operations.
+We sell our software applications to end user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
+Our corporate resellers bundle or sell our software applications together with their own products, and our value added resellers sell our software applications independently.
+Our software revenue was 55% of our total revenues for fiscal 2008, 56% for fiscal 2007 and 57% for fiscal 2006.